July–September 2022 Conservative Party leadership election: Election details

 The process for the 2022 leadership election was approved by the 1922 Committee on 11 July.
 Nominations opened and closed on 12 July, with each candidate needing to have nominations from at least 20 Conservative MPs to reach the first ballot.
 Johnson, as the departing leader, was not eligible to run in the ensuing contest.

 The first MP ballot was held on 13 July.
-Under the new rules enacted for the election, candidates would need to have at least 30 votes from MPs to avoid dropping out, eliminating Health and Social Care Select Committee chair and current Chancellor of the Exchequer Jeremy Hunt and current Chancellor of the Duchy of Lancaster Nadhim Zahawi, who accrued 18 and 25 MP votes respectively.
+Under the new rules enacted for the election, candidates would need to have at least 30 votes from MPs to avoid dropping out, eliminating Health and Social Care Select Committee chair Jeremy Hunt and Chancellor of the Exchequer Nadhim Zahawi, who accrued 18 and 25 MP votes respectively.
 In each subsequent round, beginning with the second on 14 July, the candidate with the fewest votes were to be eliminated.
 The third ballot took place on Monday 18 July, to eliminate one more candidate, and results were announced at 8 pm.
 The fourth ballot, reducing the field to three, was held on 19 July, with results presented at 3 pm, and the fifth on 20 July, with the final two names known at 4 pm.
 Finally, with only two candidates remaining, Conservative Party members were to vote to choose the next party leader on a one-member-one-vote basis, with the candidate receiving the majority of the votes winning.

 A series of 12 public hustings were held for a 7-week period between July and August.
 Voting among Conservative Party members officially closed on 2 September.

 On 5 September, it was announced that Liz Truss would become the Conservative leader and thus prime minister the next day.
 On 13 July, Johnson stated he plans to visit Queen Elizabeth II and resign on Tuesday 6 September, with the new prime minister likely to be appointed by the Queen later the same day.
-On 31 August Buckingham Palace announced that the audiences to accept Johnson's resignation and appoint the new prime minister will take place at Balmoral Castle in Aberdeenshire, rather than Buckingham Palace as in the past.
+On 31 August, Buckingham Palace announced that the audiences to accept Johnson's resignation and appoint the new prime minister would take place at Balmoral Castle in Aberdeenshire, rather than Buckingham Palace as in the past.